-The Southern Florida chapter first met in January 1998, with Society member and Florida Marlins General Manager Dave Dombrowski the guest speaker.
+The South Florida chapter first met in January 1998, with Society member and Florida Marlins General Manager Dave Dombrowski the guest speaker.

 Cappy Gagnon organized the initial meeting of the Lou Criger Chapter, which was held in South Bend, Indiana, in April 1998.

 In September 1999, a pilot student SABR chapter was started at Thomas Jefferson High School in Federal Way, Washington.
 This was closely followed by a student chapter at Clinton High School in Clinton, New York.
-Today, a class of high school or college students can join SABR as part of a Student Group Affiliate Membership.
-(Click here for details.)
+Today, students can sign up for discounted memberships at SABR.org/community.

 The next five years showed a dramatic increase in the formation of new local chapters, in locations such as Ann Arbor, Michigan; Atlanta, Georgia; Charlotte, North Carolina; Columbus, Ohio; Dallas, Texas; Dayton, Ohio; Denver, Colorado; Des Moines, Iowa; Hartford, Connecticut; Indianapolis, Indiana; Kansas City, Missouri; Little Rock, Arkansas; Miami, Florida; Milwaukee, Wisconsin; Toledo, Ohio; and West Orange, New Jersey.